33eyes/hugo_blog/content/posts/analyzing-our-collective-Wikipedia-browsing-history.md

 Empty referer traffic could result from several scenarios, including entering the website URL into the browser address bar, opening a bookmarked webpage, setting a webpage as the browser's default page, various security measures, spiders and other automated browsing, etc. (see [this discussion on StackOverflow](https://stackoverflow.com/questions/6880659/in-what-cases-will-http-referer-be-empty) for more details).
 About half a billion, or 27%, of the 1.8 billion empty referer traffic went to the Wikipedia [Main Page](https://en.wikipedia.org/wiki/Main_Page) article, which seems like a good candidate for bookmarking, setting the page as browser default, or typing in the page into the browser address bar.
 The rest of the empty referer traffic is thinly spread across the 90% of existing acticles, with less than 1% of the empty referer traffic going to any one article.
 The wide reach of this remaining empty referer traffic is probably the result of automated article visits by spiders and bots.

-The next big chunk of online traffic to English Wikipedia articles comes from the Wikipedia articles themselves.
-About 25% of the December 2018 traffic to Wikipedia articles was users clicking on a link in a Wikipedia article to go to another Wikipedia article.
+The next big chunk of our online traffic to Wikipedia articles comes from the Wikipedia articles themselves.
+About 25% of the December 2018 traffic to Wikipedia articles consisted of users clicking on a link in a Wikipedia article to go to another Wikipedia article.
 Another 0.9% of the traffic was from users going from one Wikipedia article to another, but with no link from the former to the latter.
-According to the Wikipedia clickstream data's [documentation](https://meta.wikimedia.org/wiki/Research:Wikipedia_clickstream#Format), this could happen when users search from a Wikipedia article, or if they spoof their referer.
+According to the Wikipedia clickstream data's [documentation](https://meta.wikimedia.org/wiki/Research:Wikipedia_clickstream#Format), this could happen when users search from a Wikipedia article's page, or if they spoof their referer.
 For simplicity, we'll assume that these clickstream events are internal searches from Wikipedia article pages.
 Putting the links traffic and internal searches together, we see that 25.9% of Wikipedia traffic in December 2018 happened because people went from one Wikipedia article to another and kept on reading.

 Where did we go when we kept on reading?